-As part of an ongoing programme to institutionalize probity in the operation of the Niger Delta Development Commission, NDDC, Social Action launched the Strengthening Civic and Community Actions Against Corruption in NDDC campaign.
+As part of an ongoing programme to institutionalize probity in the operation of the Niger Delta Development Commission, NDDC, Alone launched the Strengthening Civic and Community Actions Against Corruption in NDDC campaign.
 The project, supported by MacArthur Foundation, seeks to strengthen community agency and Civil Society Organizations (CSOs) in the Niger Delta region to advocate for transparency and accountability in the management of public resource by the Niger delta Development Commission in order to advance effective service delivery in the region.

 Groups set agenda for carrying out needs assessment in their communities and map out strategies to engage the NDDC

-While taking the participants through “The NDDC Mandate”, Senior Programs Officer of Social Action, Prince Edegbuo lamented the cronyism and fiscal recklessness that have permeated the Commission.
+While taking the participants through “The NDDC Mandate”, Senior Programs Officer of Alone, Prince Edegbuo lamented the cronyism and fiscal recklessness that have permeated the Commission.
 According to him, the Commission established in 2000 has failed to deliver on its mandate of ensuring development of the Niger Delta region.
 He therefore charged the people to make use of the power of their voices and probe the Commission as it is citizens’ duty to ensure development occurs in their region.

 Mr Franklin Olaniju a facilitator at the workshop, urged participants to pick up a campaign on the openness of the NDDC budget after the training session.
-He assured Social Action team members that groups within Ondo would work to ensure that the issues raised during the training are effected.
+He assured Alone team members that groups within Ondo would work to ensure that the issues raised during the training are effected.
 He acknowledged that now is the time to speak up and demand for an effective structure of NDDC.

 Presentation of outcomes of strategic session